Jeff Thomas (model): Aftermath and media response

 The Intercept notes that the Daily Mail published at least four stories on Thomas's death but did not mention his relationship with Thiel.
 One article quoted his agent speculating he fell while taking a selfie, a claim without evidence as the agent was not there, as Thomas's friends were calling for a thorough Miami police investigation.
 His brother, Skylar Ray Thomas, stated that Jeff had experienced mental-health struggles and drug addiction.
 A cousin of Thomas's did not believe it was a suicide.
-Puck comment that certain media sources seemed to want to push Thomas's death close to Thiel.
+Puck commented that certain media sources seemed to want to push Thomas's death close to Thiel.
 The outlet reports that other people, who had been promised "millions" to tell dirt on Thiel, felt "cornered or misled" due to the Bury team's aggressive tactics too.
 Puck notes that a conversation among Bury's team members discussed how to establish trust with a "victim".

-Thiel refused to comment on Thomas's death, saying that Thomas's family demanded him to refrain from doing so.
-Thomas's stepfather, who had raised him, said that Thomas died in a complicated situation and that he knew full details about the relationship between Thomas and Thiel, having spoken to Thiel many times (before his death, Thomas said he was "honest with my family about the relationship.")
+Thiel refused to comment on Thomas's death, saying that Thomas's family had demanded that he refrain from doing so.
+Thomas's stepfather, who had raised him, said that Thomas died in a complicated situation and that he knew full details about the relationship between Thomas and Thiel, having spoken to Thiel many times (before his death, Thomas said he was "honest with my family about the relationship").

-Coverage of Thomas’s death and the surrounding events sparked broader debate over power imbalances, privacy, and the intersection of wealth, sexuality, and political influence.
-The Intercept comments that Thomas "spoke with several Democratic and progressive activists who are working to expose what they see as Thiel's hypocrisy," while while both of Thiel's prominent candidates, Vance and Masters, "ran heavily on culture war issues, portraying themselves as fighting for an America with traditional conservative values against the libertine coastal elites."
+Coverage of Thomas's death and the surrounding events sparked broader debate over power imbalances, privacy, and the intersection of wealth, sexuality, and political influence.
+The Intercept comments that Thomas "spoke with several Democratic and progressive activists who are working to expose what they see as Thiel's hypocrisy", while both of Thiel's prominent candidates, Vance and Masters, "ran heavily on culture war issues, portraying themselves as fighting for an America with traditional conservative values against the libertine coastal elites."
 Miami New Times remarks that, to Thomas, "the relationship was at times a source of stress, and that he felt as if he was being shown off."
 Theodore Schleifer of Puck wrote that the anti-Thiel campaign exposed an undercurrent in modern politics in which there is an increasing tendency towards using people's private problems to achieve political goals.
 The Washington Free Beacon put the Thomas affair in perspective, noting that a similar strategy from researchers seemed to apply in the case of Pennsylvania's David McCormick, who was approached by a researcher who posed as a journalist.